klimbu2306/Medieval-Battlegrounds-Game/README.md

 2. `ClientScripts` (for Physics Simulation, VFX, UI / UX Interface)

 Within `ServerScripts` and `ClientScripts` there are further _sub-directories_ that contain modules - and **importing this repo requires that you place code in the exact directories that have been specified!**

+Additionally, an `Assets` folder has been included for the UI / UX and 3D Assets used within the game